 The timely completion of clinical studies in accordance with their protocols depends, among other things, on our ability to enroll a sufficient number of patients who remain in the study until its conclusion.
 We may experience difficulties in patient enrollment in our clinical studies for a variety of reasons.
-The enrollment of patients depends on many factors, including:
+The enrollment of patients depends on many factors, some of which could be exacerbated by the COVID-19 pandemic, including:

-- the patient eligibility criteria defined in the protocol; - the size of the patient population required for analysis of the trial's primary endpoints; - the proximity of patients to trial sites; - the design of the trial; - · our ability to recruit clinical study investigators with the appropriate competencies and experience; - clinicians' and patients' perceptions as to the potential advantages of the drug candidate being studied in relation to other available therapies, including any new drugs that may be approved for the indications we are investigating; and - our ability to obtain and maintain patient consents.
+- the patient eligibility criteria defined in the protocol; - the size of the patient population required for analysis of the trial's primary endpoints; - the proximity of patients to trial sites; - patients' fear of visiting or traveling to trial sites during the COVID-19 pandemic; - the design of the trial; - our ability to recruit clinical study investigators with the appropriate competencies and experience; - clinicians' and patients' perceptions as to the potential advantages of the drug candidate being studied in relation to other available therapies, including any new drugs that may be approved for the indications we are investigating; and - our ability to obtain and maintain patient consents.